AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment2.md

 ├── commands.py
 ├── config.py
 ├── db.py
-├── forms
+├── forms (D)
 ├── lm.py
-├── models
+├── models (D)
 ├── requirements.txt
-├── static
+├── static (D)
-├── templates
+├── templates (D)
-├── views
+├── views (D)
 └── wsgi.py
 ```

 The below `scp` command will be run on our local computer.
-The command will copy the folder named *flask_demo* from the local drive to the *flaskuser*'s home directory on the server.
-We will need to be in the local directory containing *flask_demo* before running the command.
+The command will copy the folder named _flask_demo_ from the local drive to the _flaskuser_'s home directory on the server.
+We will need to be in the local directory containing _flask_demo_ before running the command.

 ```
 scp -r flask_demo flaskuser@206.189.132.233:~/
 ```

 ### Step 2 - Setting up a virtual environment on the VPS

 To verify if **Python 3** is installed on the server, execute the `python3` command on the terminal.
 If installed, we will see a Python REPL.
 If not, run `sudo apt install python3` to install Python.

-We will need to create a virtual environment and install the application dependencies from the *requirements.txt* file.
+We will need to create a virtual environment and install the application dependencies from the _requirements.txt_ file.
 The first step in this process will be to install `pip` and `venv`.
 Note that we can use any preferred packages like `virtualenv` or `pipenv` to create a virtual environment.

 ```
 sudo apt install python3-pip
 sudo apt install python3-venv
 ```

-To create the virtual environment, we will use `python3 -m venv flask_demo/venv` and to activate the virtual environment, we will `cd` into the *flask_demo* directory and run `source venv/bin/activate`.
+To create the virtual environment, we will use `python3 -m venv flask_demo/venv` and to activate the virtual environment, we will `cd` into the _flask_demo_ directory and run `source venv/bin/activate`.

 Finally, we will install the packages specific to our application from the requirements file using `pip install -r requirements.txt`.

 With the virtual environment now set up, let's perform a quick test to see if our flask application runs without any errors.
 We will do this by first setting the `FLASK_APP` environment variable and then using `flask run` to run the application.
 To check if everything is working as expected, we can access the url [http://206.189.132.233:5000](http://206.189.132.233:5000).
 This should render the application in the browser.
 However, as mentioned above, this is simply a test.
 We will be disabling port `5000` in a later step.

 ```
 (venv) flaskuser@Flask-Demo-Server:~/flask_demo$ export FLASK_APP=app.py
 (venv) flaskuser@Flask-Demo-Server:~/flask_demo$ flask run --host=0.0.0.0